Garden & Pool

 Acidic Soil

-If the soil pH is below 6.0, it is considered acidic.
-Acidic soil can restrict the availability of essential nutrients to plants, leading to stunted growth and poor yields.
+If the soil pH is below 7.0, it is considered acidic.
+Most plants are just fine with mildly acidic soil, but values below 6.0 can restrict the availability of essential nutrients to plants, leading to stunted growth and poor yields.

 Alkaline Soil

-Soil with a pH above 7.5 is considered alkaline.
-Alkaline soil can also limit the availability of nutrients to plants, leading to poor growth.
+Soil with a pH above 7.0 is considered alkaline.
+Once again, mildly alkaline soil up to about 7.5 is within many garden plants tolerance range.
+Above 7.5, Alkaline soil can limit the availability of nutrients to plants, leading to poor growth.

 To lower the pH level, gardeners can add sulfur to the soil.
 Sulfur is available in different forms, including aluminum sulfate and elemental sulfur.